gitgitaway/MMM-MyTeams-DriveToMatch/README.md

 # MMM-MyTeams-DriveToMatch
 # Author: gitgitaway

-A MagicMirror² module that automatically detects your team`s next fixture and shows quickest and shortest driving routes to match venue using real-time traffic data from TomTom API (Free API Key required).
+A MagicMirror² module that automatically detects your team`s next fixture and shows the quickest and shortest driving routes to the match venue using real-time traffic data from the TomTom API (Free API Key required) and data from thesportsdb.com (Free API) with backup from FootballWebPages.com scrapper.
+The module works for all football teams and all leagues (All domestic and European competitions)

 ## Features